 1. Motivational Monday

-Never miss a change for inspiration.
+Never miss a chance for inspiration.
 Whether it’s a house plant that finally bloomed or a cheesy quote from Instagram, create a space for employees to share their inspirations—big or small.
 A no-pressure activity with your teammates can make a major difference in fostering the feeling of connectedness.

 2. Quiz Night